-NCERT Solutions for Class 10 History Chapter 5: Print Culture and the Modern World help students to score good marks in the exams.
-These NCERT Solutions are prepared by expert teachers and available with free PDF download option.
+NCERT Solutions for Class 10 History Chapter 5 Print Culture and the Modern World help students to score good marks in the exams.
+These NCERT Solutions are prepared by expert teachers and based on the latest pattern and edition NCERT book.
 Here we have provided answers to all the questions in a very easy language.

 Class 10 History Chapter 5 Print Culture and the Modern World free PDF

 |Book||NCERT Class 10 History|

 (a) Woodblock print only came to Europe after 1295.